JetBrains/kotlin/GRADLE_PLUGIN.md

 * `<OutputKind>` - output kind name, e.g. `Executabe` or `Dynamic`.
 Empty if the component has only one output kind.
 * `<Target>` - target the component is built for, e.g. `Macos_x64` or `Wasm32`.
 Empty if the component is built only for one target.

-Also the plugin create number of aggregate tasks allowing one to build all binaries for some build type (e.g.
+Also the plugin creates a number of aggregate tasks allowing you to build all the binaries for a build type (e.g.
-`assembleAllDebug`) or all binaries for a particular target (e.g. `assembleAllWasm32`).
+`assembleAllDebug`) or all the binaries for a particular target (e.g. `assembleAllWasm32`).

-Basic lifecycle tasks like `assemble`, `build` and `clean` are also available.
+Basic lifecycle tasks like `assemble`, `build`, and `clean` are also available.

 ### Running tests

-The plugin builds a test executables for all targets specified for the `test` component.
-If the current host platform is included in this list the test running tasks is also created.
+The plugin builds a test executable for all the targets specified for the `test` component.
+If the current host platform is included in this list the test running tasks are also created.
 To run tests, execute the standard lifecycle `check` task:

     ./gradlew check

 ### Dependencies

-The plugin allows one to declare dependencies on files and other projects using traditional Gradle's mechanism of configurations.
-The plugin supports Kotlin multiplatform projects allowing one to declare `expectedBy` dependencies
+The plugin allows you to declare dependencies on files and other projects using traditional Gradle's mechanism of configurations.
+The plugin supports Kotlin multiplatform projects allowing you to declare the `expectedBy` dependencies

 ````
 dependencies {